microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_postgres_terraform/_index.md

 ---
 type: docs
-title: "PostgreSQL Hyperscale Terraform Plan"
+title: "PostgreSQL Terraform Plan"
-linkTitle: "PostgreSQL Hyperscale Terraform Plan"
+linkTitle: "PostgreSQL Terraform Plan"
 weight: 3
 description: >
 ---

-## Deploy an Azure PostgreSQL Hyperscale Deployment on EKS using Terraform
+## Deploy an Azure PostgreSQL Deployment on EKS using Terraform

-The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with PostgreSQL Hyperscale on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).
+The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with PostgreSQL on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).

-By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller running PostgreSQL Hyperscale, and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed and pre-configured with all the required tools needed to work with Azure Arc Data Services:
+By the end of this guide, you will have an EKS cluster deployed with an Azure Arc Data Controller running PostgreSQL, and a Microsoft Windows Server 2019 (Datacenter) AWS EC2 instance VM, installed and pre-configured with all the required tools needed to work with Azure Arc Data Services:

 ![Deployed Architecture](./40.png)

-> **Note: Currently, Azure Arc-enabled data services with PostgreSQL Hyperscale is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes)**.
+> **NOTE: Currently, Azure Arc-enabled data services with PostgreSQL is in [public preview](https://docs.microsoft.com/azure/azure-arc/data/release-notes)**.

 ## Deployment Process Overview